 Comfort

-Good grip means you can hold onto a stylus.
+A good grip means you can hold onto a stylus.
 Comfort means you want to.
 Of these pens, we reached for the Adonit Note+ and Apple Pencil the most.
-The Pencil feels like one, with no flexibility, while the Note+ feels more like your favorite, easy-rolling pen.
+The Pencil feels like one, with no flexibility, while the Note+ feels more like your favorite, easy-rolling pen, though it can feel slippery at times.
 Both are a very pleasant size and weight.
+The Adonit Dash 4 is a bit more comfortable to hold than the Note+, with a more pleasant weight, it's just not as functional.

 Length and balance also make a big difference.
 The Meko, Mixoo, and S Pen are all the same length, about the size of a regular pen.
 That's where the similarities end.
 The S Pen is very thin and light, whereas the Meko and Mixoo have normal pen proportions and weigh more.
 Both tactics work fine, but the S Pen does feel tiring after a while.
 The Meko and Mixoo have some hard ridges that aren't the most comfortable in hand.